 Dr Jerry Ratcliffe is Professor of Criminal Justice and Director of the Center for Security and Crime Science at Temple University, Philadelphia.
 He is a former police officer with London’s Metropolitan Police (UK) where he served for several years on patrol duties, in an intelligence and information unit, and as a member of the Diplomatic Protection Group.
 Due to a winter mountaineering accident while ice climbing in the Scottish Highlands, he left the police service after 11 years.
 He completed a first class B.Sc. with honors in Geography at the University of Nottingham (UK) and has a Ph.D. from the same institution.

-In his spare time, he likes to fly his seaplane, scuba dive, and drink single malt whisky (not at the same time).
+In his spare time, he likes to fly (he’s an instrument-rated seaplane pilot), scuba dive, and drink single malt whisky (not at the same time).